xy2119/Brain_MRI_Image_Segmentation/README.md

 ![image](./images/api.gif)

 ## Dataset
-The dataset of brain MRIs from patients with glioma, MRI images are on the left and on the right are corresponding masks which have been annotated by the doctor.
-The dataset can be downloaded from Google Drive [URL](https://drive.google.com/drive/folders/1Y4MUrrfT-Xuos83nOnq8ZWTMZmp9qADH?usp=sharing).
+The datasets contain brain MRIs from glioma patients, including MRI images on the left and matching masks on the right that have been annotated by the doctor.
+The dataset is available for download via Google Drive [URL](https://drive.google.com/drive/folders/1Y4MUrrfT-Xuos83nOnq8ZWTMZmp9qADH?usp=sharing).

 ![image](./images/dataset.png)